trampgeek/jobe/README.md

 ## Implementation status

-The current version of Jobe (Version 1.5) implements a subset of the originally documented API, sufficient for use by CodeRunner.
+The current version of Jobe (Version 1.6, January 2019) implements a subset of the originally documented API, sufficient for use by CodeRunner.
-It has been used for many years at the University of Canterbury for several years, running millions of submissions.
-It's also used by over 500 other CodeRunner sites around the world.
+It has been used for many years at the University of Canterbury for several years, running many millions of submissions.
+Jobe is also used by over 600 other CodeRunner sites around the world.
 It can be considered stable and secure, though it should be run only on a separate appropriately-firewalled server.